litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ## Community

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [litehelpers / Cordova-sqlite-enterprise-free / issues](https://github.com/litehelpers/Cordova-sqlite-enterprise-free/issues) can help improve the quality of this plugin.
+- Reporting issues at [litehelpers / Cordova-sqlite-evplus-legacy-workers-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free/issues) can help improve the quality of this plugin.

 **NOTE:** As stated above, patches will *NOT* be accepted on this project due to potential licensing issues.
 Issues with reproduction scenarios will help maintain and improve the quality of this plugin for future users.